Audi Quattro: European market

 Exterior styling received little modification during the Quattro's production run.
-Originally, the car had a flat front grille featuring four separate headlamp lenses, one for each of the low and high beam units.
+Originally, the car had a flat front grille featuring four separate headlamp lenses, one for each low- and high-beam unit.
 This was altered for the 1983 model year with combined units featuring a single lens housing twin reflectors.
 This was changed again, for the 1985 model year, in what has become known as the 'facelift model' and included such alterations as a new sloping front grille, headlights, and trim and badging changes.
-The 20V RR Quattro also featured a new three-spoke steering wheel design, leather trim for door arm rests, gloveboxes, centre console and door pockets.
-There was also a full length leather-wrapped centre console running all the way to the rear seats and 'quattro' script on the interior with partial leather seats.
-The floor on the driver's side had a bulge due to dual catalytic exhaust setup.
-The different models may be distinguished by the emblems on their boot lids: the WR had a vinyl 'quattro' decal or a brushed aluminium effect plastic emblem, the MB had chrome plated 'Audi', 'Audi rings' and 'quattro' emblems, whilst the RR had only chrome plated 'Audi rings'.
+The 20V RR Quattro also featured a new three-spoke steering wheel design, leather trim for door armrests, gloveboxes, center console, and door pockets.
+There was also a full-length leather-wrapped center console all the way to the rear seats and 'quattro' script on the interior with partial leather seats.
+The floor on the driver's side bulged due to the dual catalytic exhaust setup.
+The different models may be distinguished by the emblems on their boot lids: the WR had a vinyl 'quattro' decal or a brushed aluminum effect plastic emblem, the MB had chrome-plated 'Audi', 'Audi rings', and 'quattro' emblems.
+In contrast, the RR had only chrome-plated 'Audi rings'.

-The rear suspension was altered early on with geometry changes and removal of the rear anti-roll bar to reduce a tendency for lift-off oversteer.
+The rear suspension was altered early on with geometry changes and the removal of the rear anti-roll bar to reduce the tendency toward lift-off oversteer.
 For the 1984 facelift, the wheel size went from 6x15-inch with 205/60-15 tyres to 8x15-inch wheels with 215/50-15 Pirelli Cinturato P5 tyres.
-At the same time the suspension was lowered by 20 mm with slightly stiffer springs for improved handling.
+The suspension was lowered by 20 mm with slightly stiffer springs.
 For 1987, the Torsen centre differential was used for the first time, replacing the manual centre differential lock.

-The last original Audi Quattro was produced on 17 May 1991, more than two years after the first models of the new Audi Coupé (8B) range (based on the 1986 Audi 80) had been introduced.
+The final original Audi Quattro was produced on 17 May 1991, two years after the first models of the new Audi Coupé (8B) range (based on the 1986 Audi 80) had been introduced.